swicg/activitypub-trust-and-safety/meetings/2025-12-03-taskforce-meeting.md

 - [ ] Emelia: writing first pass at Content Labels FEP (4c96)
 - [ ] Evan: review and finish for the report any T&S features in AS2 and AP core (carried over)
 - [ ] Evan: submit feedback re: [implementor best practices](https://swicg.github.io/activitypub-trust-and-safety/initial-report/)

+## Addendum

+- Issue #1 has been closed as "not planned"